 - Student Finance England - for students whose home is in England

 - Student Awards Agency Scotland - for students whose home is in Scotland

 - Student Finance Northern Ireland - for students whose home is in Northern Ireland.

 Once you have applied

 Your letter of entitlement

-The notification details the tuition fee funding and maintenance funding available to you.
-Please check that the university, course and year of study are correct on the notification.
-If this information is not correct then please contact your student finance body as soon as possible.
+The entitlement letter details the tuition fee funding and maintenance funding available to you.
+Please check that the university, course and year of study are correct on the letter.
+If any of this information is not correct then please amend your application before 1 September.